-What details does a credit report cover?
+What details does the US credit report cover?

 2.Account related data

-This forms the most crucial part of your credit report and includes your credit cards, bank accounts, student loans, mortgages, etc. The information tells you for how long you've had your credit cards, credit limit, account balance, and payment history.
+This forms the most crucial part of your US credit report and includes your credit cards, bank accounts, student loans, mortgages, etc. The information tells you for how long you've had your credit cards, credit limit, account balance, and payment history.
 In this data, you may not find closed accounts, as they are removed from your credit report after some time.

 Soft inquiries - Soft inquiries (also known as soft pulls or soft credit checks) are usually made as part of background checks.
 A credit card issuer might make a soft inquiry to check if you're eligible for specific offers.
 Some employers might run a soft inquiry before hiring a candidate.

-Hard inquiries - These are inquiries made by financial institutions to check your credit history.
+Hard inquiries - These are inquiries made by financial institutions to check your US credit report history.
 For example, when a bank checks your credit report to know your credit history, it's termed a hard inquiry.

 Hard inquiries affect your credit score and reduce your chances of getting a loan and credit card.